WHAT ARE WE DISCOVERING THIS MONTH?

 Each story is told in 200 words.
 You can read them while standing in line at the grocery store.
 Or picking up your kid from school.
 If you’re waiting to see your doctor…well…you can probably finish it then.
 (Seriously, why are wait times so long for a 5 minute visit?)

-A Quick Test releases April 8th, but if you pre-order today, you can get it for only 99cents.
+A Quick Test releases April 8th, but if you pre-order today, you can get it for less than a dollar.

 THE KINROSS INCIDENT